 Most holiday style guides stop at suggesting a few T-shirts, a pair of swim shorts and some sunglasses for your travels.
-And we get it.
-All three are essentials when hopping across borders.
-But what if you skipped arm day, have no desire to take a dip and enjoy forcibly squinting at the sun?
-(Okay, no one enjoys that.)
+And we get it, all three are essentials when hopping across borders.
+But what if you skipped arm day, have no desire to take a dip and actually enjoy forcibly squinting at the sun?
 The point is that this approach overlooks one very important (and one very stylish) way of getting dressed abroad.

 As practical as it is good-looking, Riviera style remains as relevant today as when it first took shape almost a century ago.
 Emerging as one of the first modern resort areas in the late 18th century, the list of those who visited the French Riviera reads like a who’s who of stylish cultural tastemakers (Messrs F. Scott Fitzgerald and Pablo Picasso were particular fans).